 Initializer lists can also be used to initialize objects of classes (cf. section 7.5).

-can be used to simplify type definitions of variables and
+auto can be used to simplify type definitions of variables and

 return types of functions if the compiler is able to determine the proper